The Quick Facts about Breast Reconstruction

 - Tissue transfer – using tissue such as from the abdomen, back or even buttock.
 This technique is very extensive and entails greater risk including failure and the frequent need for multiple revisions.

 Often, reconstruction is possible immediately following a mastectomy.
 This avoids the emotional pain of a woman seeing herself without a breast.
 Depending on the technique and extent of the reconstruction, one to several procedures may need to be done in order to obtain the final result.
 There are also techniques available to reconstruct a new nipple that can give pleasing results.*

-Whether your goal is to reconstruct your breasts following cancer surgey, revise developmentally misshapen breasts, or to alter the appearance after pregnancy or age, we can assist you in obtaining the desired result.*
+Whether your goal is to reconstruct your breasts following cancer surgery, revise developmentally misshapen breasts, or to alter the appearance after pregnancy or age, we can assist you in obtaining the desired result.* Schedule a consultation today!

 For additional information on breast reconstruction, visit the American Society of Plastic Surgeons for this procedure.